 *Please be advised of the following:

-– If a student who was automatically charged for the insurance drops to part time before the last day to delete a course/activity and obtain a 100% financial credit then the insurance charge is reserved.
+– If a student who was automatically charged for the insurance drops to part time before the last day to delete a course/activity, the student will obtain a 100% financial credit then the insurance charge is reversed.

 Can part-time students opt into the insurance?